chiiyokii/AI_Project/README.md

 Thus we now have seven features, making our data set a [148 279,7] matrix.

+Our target feature is the price.
+That makes six features to work with.

 **Random Forest:**

 Now that we have sorted our data, we can start to build our Machine Learning modele by using at first randomforest.